miafranks/proteomics_protocols/tube_gel_digest_normal.md

     1. 50% LCMS Acetonitrile, 5% formic acid in water (LCMS grade)
     2. For 200ml total: 100ml ACN + 90ml LCMS water + 10ml Formic Acid

 ### Protocol
 ## Day 1
-13. Label a set of 0.5ml tubes.
+1. Label a set of 0.5ml tubes.
-14. Following the table above:
+2. Following the table above:
    1. Add 103uL Premix to each tube
    2. Add sample and TE buffer to total 87ul
+   3. Vortex
-    3. Add 3ul TEMED
+   4. Add 3ul TEMED
-    4. Vortex
+   5. Vortex
-15. To finish the gel, quickly add 7ul APS to one tube and vortex.
+3. To finish the gel, quickly add 7ul APS to one tube and vortex.
 Repeat for all samples.
    1. Work quickly.
 Volumes and concentrations are critical at this stage.
 Be sure the APS and TEMED both make their way into solution.
 If the gels do not cure, usually it means either the APS or TEMED concentrations are incorrect or the solution was not properly mixed.
 If the sample is precious, you can add a small amount of TEMED and APS, vortex, and see if the gels will cure.
 However, this will result in different crosslinking across samples which may affect digestion efficiency, so avoid this if possible (e.g. start over if there is enough sample).
-* Allow to polymerize in thermomixer 1hr at 20C with no shaking START:
+4. Allow to polymerize in thermomixer 20min at 20C with no shaking
-* Add 200uL gel fix solution to gels, incubate RT 20min
+5. In the chemical hood, add 200uL gel fix solution to gels, incubate RT 20min
+   1. Label a new set of 2ml tubes
+6. Transfer gels to new 2ml tubes
+   1. Pipette liquid to new tubes
-* Remove liquid, transfer gels to 2mL tubes (use a 200mL pipette tip to unstick the gels from the tubes)
+   2. Use 200ul pipette tip to unstick gels from tubes and transfer gels
+7. Fix gels
-* fix in 1200-1600uL gel fix solution (enough to cover) at RT 350RPM for 30 min.
-START:
+   1. In chemical hood, add additional 800ul gel fix solution (enough to cover)
+   2. Shake at RT 350RPM for 30 min.
+8. Destain gels
+   1. In chemical hood, remove gel fix liquid
+   2. Add 1000uL destain solution
-* Remove liquid, add 1600uL destain solution and incubate 30 min RT 350RPM.
-This is not necessary if your gel was not stained (in this protocol, there is no stain so you can skip this step) START:
+   3. Incubate 30 min RT 350RPM.
+   4. This is not necessary if your gel was not stained (in this protocol, there is no stain so you can skip this step)
+9. Cut gels
+   1. In chemical hood, remove liquid from gels
+   2. Clean an acrylic square and two scalpels/razor blades with 70% ethanol
+   3. Decant gels onto square and cut into 1mm cubes
+   4. Place gel pieces back in tube
-* Remove liquid, decant gels onto a clean surface and cut into 1mm cubes with a clean scalpel or razor blade, return to tube. <u> Note that here we have been experimenting with gel crushers in the centrifuge for higher throughput.</u>
+ <u> Note that here we have been experimenting with gel crushers in the centrifuge for higher throughput.</u>
-* Add 1mL 50:50 wash, shake 350RPM for 1hr.
+10. Add 1mL 50:50 wash, shake 350RPM for 1hr.
 <u> Note: This is a good place to break, gels can remain in incubator over night in the 50/50 wash if needed </u>
 <u> Note: This may be an opportunity to transfer gels to a well-plate format (e.g. 96 deep well plates) allowing use of a multichannel pipette for the remaining steps. </u>